NYSE not given up on Aramco IPO, as Saudi bourse eyes exclusive role

 But some analysts have expressed concern about the risk of the share sale swamping the local market.

-Tadawul’s market capitalisation of Tadawul is about $340 billion.
-Saudi Basic Industries Corp (SABIC) (2010.SE), the largest company listed to date, has a market capitalisation of about $78 billion.
+Tadawul’s market capitalization of Tadawul is about $340 billion.
+Saudi Basic Industries Corp (SABIC) (2010.SE), the largest company listed to date, has a market capitalization of about $78 billion.

 “The exclusive listing of Aramco on the Saudi stock exchange is possible but at a speculated valuation of around $2 trillion it will be too large for Tadawul to solely handle the listing of even a 5 percent stake sale,” said Nitin Garg, senior analyst at SICO Bahrain.
 “The Saudi market does not have sufficient liquidity to absorb such a large initial public offering.”